 Singapore is listed as one of the top global cities to live in for expats, and for good reason.
 This powerful financial hub offers excellent work opportunities and the quality of life here in the Lion City is considerably higher than many other countries in the world.
 Literally the powerhouse of Southeast Asia, Singapore consist of a diverse and vibrant population living comfortably together and offers you a unique culture, unlike anything that you have seen in many other places.
-Aside from that, there are various benefits of staying in Singapore such as a low crime rate and well developed transport infrastructure.
+Aside from that, there are various benefits of staying in this city such as a low crime rate and well developed transport infrastructure.

 If you are already contemplating on relocating to this phenomenal city-state, here are some of the things you should know before getting on that flight destined for Singapore.